medusajs/medusa/www/apps/docs/content/experimental/pricing/concepts.md

 Its associated prices are represented by the `PriceSetMoneyAmount` entity, which is used to store the money amounts of a price set.

 Each rule that can be applied to a price list is represented by the `PriceListRule` entity.
-The `rules_count` attribute of a `PriceList` indicates how many rules are applied to it.
+The `number_rules` attribute of a `PriceList` indicates how many rules are applied to it.

 Each rule of a price list can have more than one value, representing its values by the `PriceListRuleValue` entity.